haromy/postgres-lambda-test/README.md

 # information :
 this is example for serverless framework, using postgres and deploy to multiple lambda for each function

+## example db
+example db for postgres on root directory with name `example.sql` you can restore to your database.

 ## running local

 1. create `env.json`